oresat/oresat-structure/README.md

 ### general
 - [ ] Discuss endcap mounting.
 - [ ] Form subgroup to work on antenna deployment.
+- [ ] Get the UO team to choose a camera!

 ## Structure
 - Backplane